Axian-Inc/ffthh-ai-buildathon/README.md

 1. **Node.js Slack Bolt application** in `/app/slack-bot`:
    - Exposes a handler suitable for AWS Lambda.
-   - Responds via AWS Bedrock with a short “hello world” style acknowledgement of the user message.
+   - Responds via AWS Bedrock with a short French translation of the user message.
    - Ignores messages from itself.

 2. **Terraform configuration** under `/terraform`: